 Who are three leaders both past and present that you would like to have dinner with?

-This is the question I spent the most time thinking about.
+Of the questions you sent me this is the question I spent the most time thinking about!

 - Bill Gates an obvious pick, but honestly not for his time at Microsoft.
-I’m more interested in his vision of the future and how he sees climate change shaping his investments, both in businesses but also in not for profits and in land.
+I’m more interested in his vision of the future and how he sees climate change shaping his investments in businesses, land and also in the not for profits he supports.

-- Elizabeth Holmes, who does this disgraced CEO of Theranos.
-Let’s go back to a time before we all knew that Theranos was a fraud fictitious scenario.
-I’m curious how she convinced the directors of Theranos.
+- Elizabeth Holmes, the disgraced CEO of Theranos.
+Not an example I want to follow, but I’m keen to learn from the mistakes.
+Let’s go back to a time before we all knew that Theranos was a fraud.
+I’m curious how she convinced the directors and investors of Theranos.
 Would I have been fooled?
-I mean, Bill Gates, I don’t think invested, but you know, would he have been fooled if we sat then down at dinner table?
+Bill Gates, I don’t think invested, but would he have been persuaded if we were all sat down together at the dinner table?

 - The third choice is probably more of a nostalgic one.
 My old boss’s boss at the BBC, a chap called Bill Possle.
 He was the archetype of wise, but he was also a person of action.
-In my time at BBC, I had very limited interactions with him, but I always valued his advice.
+In my time at BBC, I had very limited interactions with him before he retired, and in my early years I was still learning how to engage senior leaders, but I always valued his advice.
+I wonder what his advice for me might be now?
+It’d be interesting too to see what questions he would ask of Elizabeth Holmes over a shared dinner.